LARGE CLAST PLAY:

 What does it mean to be truly "seen" by another?
 Many of us wander around this big, scary world emotionally and spiritually depleted.
 We convince ourselves that we've run out of chances, that we'll never get it back (whatever "it" is), that we are too weird, too broken, or utterly invisible.
 We convince ourselves that we are unlovable, undesirable, or destined to be alone.
-This is a big myth, of course, the debunking of which is at the root of every love story ever toll.
+This is a big myth, of course, the debunking of which is at the root of every love story ever told.
 That is why human connection is so vital.
 To be "seen" by another—truly seen—affirms that we are here, we are alive, we exist.

 TELL ME SOMETHING GOOD attempts to explore and consider all the ways that we get lost in the world.
 It is a collection of intertwining, pathos-rich character studies in the form of duets and monologues, all traversing the landscape of the human condition—love, desire, ache, longing, disillusionment, loneliness—and the power of human connection.
 Every character is experiencing something of an existential tipping point.
 A beautiful, meaningful piece of theatre that will leave its audience touched and then moved by its sublime reach.

 Cefaly is known for her character-driven narratives.
 Read about her much-loved collection LOVE IS A BLUE TICK HOUND, another large-cast play.

 at least two roles specifically for people of color

 uniquely suited to the complex needs of schools and colleges